ChenS676/vsf-time-series/README.md

 - pems_bay too
 - already works datasets: traffic, solar-energy, electricity, metr-la
 - Adapt current train script into kiglis, what is num_dim and utw.
+- add information print to visualize the architecture of the model

 # Download dataset
 Multivariate time series datasets